LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/service-implementation.md

 Please note we expect brands to use [OAuth 2.0](oauth-2-0-client-credentials.html) for authentication and authorization

-Third-Party Bots uses [App-JWT OAuth 2.0](oauth-2-0-client-credentials.html) authentication mechanism for a server to server interaction.
-Third-Party Bots uses the provided `Client ID` and `Client Secret` of an App Installation in the vendor configuration to generate a JWT.
+Third-Party Bots use [App-JWT OAuth 2.0](oauth-2-0-client-credentials.html) authentication mechanism for a server to server interaction.
+Third-Party Bots use the provided `Client ID` and `Client Secret` of an App Installation in the vendor configuration to generate a JWT.
-More information on the Sentinel API can be found [here](connector-api-send-api-authorization-and-authentication.html#get-appjwt).

-Third-Party Bots sends the JWT inside the `Authorization` header on all requests to the Custom Endpoint service.
+We currently support **only** OAuth API V2 in Sentinel OAuth 2.
+API V1 will soon be deprecated thus we do not recommend customers implement authentication using the V1 API.
+More information on the Sentinel API can be found [here](connector-api-send-api-authorization-and-authentication.html#get-appjwt) and also [here](oauth-2-0-client-credentials.html).
+Third-Party Bots send the JWT inside the `Authorization` header on all requests to the Custom Endpoint service.
 The brands need to ensure the request is authorized, e.g. if the account the token has been generated on is allowed to access the addressed bot resources.

 ### Error Retry Strategies and Endpoint Timeout